jadilorenzo/obsidian/Story/Story.md

 Alan hated the way people used that condescending “Look, …” It was straight code for “You’re the problem and I’m trying to be nice.”

 “That’s demonstrably false.
 Why else do you have a console with access to an emergency brake in that compartment?”
-Alan said getting in the attendants face and pointing to a small compartment beside the attendant’s seat which was positioned opposite the carriage’s door. *There’s no way I can hack that in time.*
+Alan said, getting in the attendant's face and pointing to a small compartment beside the attendant’s seat which was positioned opposite the carriage’s door. *There’s no way I can hack that in time.*

 “Michael,” Alan said, “I’ve already tried to warn the conductor.
-We approximately two and a half minutes to begin deceleration.”
+We are approximately two and a half minutes to begin deceleration.”

 “How do you know my name?”